...

 Cocaine Overdose

-Symptoms of a cocaine overdose can include some or all of the following symptoms:
+Recognizing the symptoms of a cocaine overdose is critical for a rapid response.
+These symptoms can include some or all of the following:

 • Nausea and vomiting